-We might have multiple web browsers installed on our Ubuntu which we might want to use for different browsing preferences.
-However, there is always a favorite web browser that we want to use 90 percent of the times for regular Internet use.
-It is best to have that browser set as the default web browser for your Ubuntu system.
-This default browser is the one that will open links that you click from any UI application, and this is the one that will open when you enter x-www-browser in your Ubuntu command line.
+You may have several web browsers installed on our Ubuntu that we want to use for different browsing preferences.
+However, there is always one favorite browser that we want to use for regular Internet usage 90% of the time.
+It is best to set this browser as the default browser for your Ubuntu system.
+This default browser is the one that opens links you click on in any Ubuntu application, and it opens when you type x-www-browser in your Ubuntu command line.

-Setting the default web browser through the Ubuntu UI is very simple.
-All you need to do is open the Settings utility, move to the Details tab, click on the Default Applications and then select your preferred web browser through the Web drop-down.
+Setting the default web browser from the Ubuntu user interface is very simple.
+You just need to open the Preferences utility, go to the Details tab, click on Default Applications, and then select your preferred web browser from the Web drop-down menu.

-This article, however, explains how to achieve the same purpose through the Ubuntu command line.
-It explains how we can use the update-alternatives utility to update one of the installed browsers as the default one.
-It is good to learn this trick as we do not always have the UI available.
-For example, a server administrator or a remote user can easily access the command line and make configurations to the target machine.
+However, this article explains how to achieve the same purpose through the Ubuntu command line.
+It explains how we can use the update-alternatives utility to update one of the installed browsers as the default browser.
+It’s good to learn this trick since we don’t always have the UI available.
+For example, a server administrator or a remote user can easily access the command line and make configurations on the target computer.

-We have run the commands and procedures mentioned in this article on a Ubuntu 18.04 LTS system.
-We are using the Terminal application for using Ubuntu command line.
-You can open it through the system Dash or the Ctrl+alt+T shortcut.
+We have tested the commands and procedures mentioned in this article on various Unbuntu systems from version 18.04 to Ubuntu 22.04.
+We use the Terminal application to access the Ubuntu command line.
+You can open it via the System Dash or the key combination Ctrl+Alt+T.

-How to set default Browser on the shell?
+How to set the default Browser on the shell?

 Open your Terminal applications and enter the following command as sudo:

 Please note that only an authorized user on Ubuntu can install, remove, update and configure applications.